AaronCCWong/react-card-flip/README.md

 To build, watch and serve the examples (which will also watch the component source), run `npm start`.
 If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch` (this is useful if you are working with `npm link`).

+## Testing

+To run tests for this project run one of the following commands:

+* `npm test` - Runs tests then exits
+* `npm test:watch` - Runs tests in watch mode
+* `npm test:coverage` - Runs tests and creates a coverage report

 ## Contributing

 Fork this repo, add your proposed features and make a pull request.
 I will